JonathanKelsi/pwnable.kr/uaf.md

 #### Use After Free

-Use After Free (UAF) is a vulnerability that occurs when we use a pointer to a freed chunk after it has been freed.
-Since the chunk is freed, it's added to the list of free chunks, and can be allocated again.
+Use After Free (UAF) is a vulnerability that occurs when we use a pointer to a chunk after it has been freed.

 A bug like this can be used in many ways.
 For example, if we allocate a new chunk of the same size as the freed chunk, it will be allocated in the same place as the freed chunk.
 Thus, we'll be able to control the data that the pointer points to, and possibly take control of the program.